Daniel Snyder: Personal life

 In 1994, Snyder married Tanya Ivey, a former fashion model from Atlanta.
 She is a national spokesperson for breast cancer awareness and was named co-CEO of the team in 2021.
-They have three children and live in Alexandria, VA.
+They have three children.
 In 2001, Snyder had surgery to remove a cancerous thyroid gland.
 In November 2022, Snyder incorporated a private limited company in London that listed his residency in England.